American football in the United States: Indoor American football

+Other pro leagues include the second-tier National Arena League and the third-tier regional, semi-professional American Indoor Football (Iowa and Michigan), American Arena League (East Coast), and The Arena League (Great Plains, a league originally playing six-man football).

+Indoor football leagues play by significantly different rules that accommodate a smaller field of play.

+Other professional football leagues

-Some players that do not make the NFL play in the XFL, in indoor leagues, or go to Canada and play in the Canadian Football League, which operates professionally on a somewhat older rule system with a number of differences from the American game but still recognizable as "football" to the casual American football observer.
-The CFL allocates half of its teams' rosters for players born and raised in Canada but allows he rest of the players to be foreign born (in practice, these spots are almost always filled by Americans); the CFL also has television presence in the United States and as recently as 1995 played games in the U.S.
+Some American players compete in the Canadian Football League in Canada, which operates professionally on a somewhat older rule system with a number of differences from the American game but still recognizable as "football" to the casual American football observer.
+The CFL allocates half of its teams' rosters for players born and raised in Canada but allows the rest of the players to be foreign born (in practice, these spots are almost always filled by Americans); the CFL also has television presence in the United States and as recently as 1995 played games in the U.S.

-University and collegiate
+College football

-College football is also popular throughout North America.
-Most of college football in the United States is governed by the NCAA.
+In the United States, college football is governed by the National Collegiate Athletic Association (NCAA).
 Many colleges and universities have football teams, often with dedicated football stadiums.
 These teams mostly play other similarly sized schools, through the NCAA's divisional system, which divides collegiate sports teams into four divisions (I-FBS, I-FCS, II and III).
 The largest, most popular collegiate teams routinely fill stadiums larger than 75,000.

-Eight college football stadiums—the University of Michigan's Michigan Stadium, Penn State's Beaver Stadium, Ohio State's Ohio Stadium, Texas A&M's Kyle Field, the University of Tennessee's Neyland Stadium, LSU's Tiger Stadium, Alabama's Bryant–Denny Stadium, and Darrell K Royal–Texas Memorial Stadium at the University of Texas at Austin—seat more than 100,000 fans and usually sell out.
-The weekly autumn ritual of college football includes marching bands, cheerleaders, homecoming, parties, the tailgate party; it forms an important part of the culture in much of small-town America.
+Among college football stadiums, eight, the University of Michigan's Michigan Stadium, Penn State's Beaver Stadium, Ohio State's Ohio Stadium, Texas A&M's Kyle Field, the University of Tennessee's Neyland Stadium, LSU's Tiger Stadium, Alabama's Bryant–Denny Stadium, and Darrell K Royal–Texas Memorial Stadium at the University of Texas at Austin, seat over 100,000 fans and typically sell out.
+The weekly autumn ritual of college football, which includes marching bands, cheerleaders, homecoming, parties, tailgate parties, form an important part of college football's culture.
 Football is a major source of revenue to the athletic programs of schools, public and private, in the United States.
-The top college football players enter the NFL Draft after their college careers are over, in hopes of signing with an NFL team.
+Top college football players enter the NFL draft after their college careers are over, in hopes of signing with an NFL team.